codeclubiul/webweavers/README.md

 **STATUS** : Going to be started soon

 ## Eligibility
-Current Student of Integral University, Lucknow.
+- Current Student of Integral University, Lucknow.
+- Have the basic knowledge of HTML , CSS , JS and a frontend framework.

 ## How to participate